phoronix-test-suite/phoronix-test-suite/README.md

 Additional information is available from the Phoronix Test Suite website
 <http://www.phoronix-test-suite.com/> and the material bundled within the
+`phoronix-test-suite/documentation/` directory or via
-`phoronix-test-suite/documentation/` directory.
-A man page is also bundled with the phoronix-test-suite software.
+<http://www.phoronix-test-suite.com/documentation/>.
+A man page is also bundled
+with the phoronix-test-suite software.